Best Beaches In South of Malta: Sandy Spots & Scenic Swim Areas (2026)

 • St Julian’s Area: St Julian’s, Sliema, Pembroke, Siġġiewi, Għargħur

-• Southwest Coast: Marsaskala, Żabbar, Żejtun, Birżebbuġa, Marsaxlokk
+• Southwest Coast: around Marsaskala and Marsaxlokk, Żabbar, Żejtun, Birżebbuġa, Marsaxlokk

 Prices are highest near Valletta (think Sliema or St Julian’s), while Gozo and Malta’s southwest coast offer more affordable options.
 For example, a 100 m² apartment might cost €74,000 in Gozo, but triple that in upscale Sliema.